 If you have absolutely no invoices, you need to “fall on the sword” and explain to Amazon why you are such a crappy seller.

-Seriously, you should be keeping invoices!
-If you get suspended and you don’t have them, don’t fake them, just explain clearly to Amazon your situation and hopefully they don’t close you forever for a one time mistake.
+Seriously, you should keep invoices!
+If you get suspended, and you don’t have them, don’t fake them; just explain clearly to Amazon your situation, and hopefully they don’t close you forever for a one time mistake.

-I wrote an article that will show you in detail how to get Amazon to accept your invoices.
+I wrote an article that will show you how to get Amazon to accept your invoices.